Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 In the last 20 years, growth, product, and marketing roles have undergone major changes; in fact, some of the fastest evolutions in modern business.
 What was once considered functional specializations operating within defined lanes has now become integrated revenue-owning roles at the intersection of technology, analytics, and business strategy.

-Digital transformation has also changed the nature of work across industries, not only for digitally native companies such as Zomato and Blinkit but also for legacy corporations such as Hindustan Unilever, ITC, the Tata Group, and Nestlé.
-These organizations are investing heavily to enhance their digital capabilities, creating sustained demand for digital-first roles like Product Management, eCommerce, Growth Marketing, and Digital Brand Management.
+Digital transformation has changed the nature of work across industries, not just for digitally native companies like Zomato and Blinkit but also for legacy corporations such as Hindustan Unilever, ITC, the Tata Group, and Nestle.
+These companies are pouring resources into expanding their digital capabilities, which has generated a huge demand for digital-first roles such as product management, eCommerce, growth marketing, and digital brand management.

 • Marketing is now more than just running awareness campaigns and counting impressions.
-Today’s marketing teams track customer acquisition cost (CAC), lifetime value (LTV), and retention.
-They use experiments to improve conversion funnels in real time, leveraging attribution models and cohort analysis.
-Success is measured by real business results, not surface numbers.
+It depends on metrics like customer acquisition cost (CAC), lifetime value (LTV), and retention.
+Experimentation has become key to them to enhance conversion funnels in real time, using attribution models and cohort analysis.
+Real business outcomes are the measure of success, not the superficial figures.

-• Product management has evolved from delivering features to owning strategy.
-Product managers now set priorities based on business impact, leading cross-functional teams.
-They rely on user data, A/B tests, behavior analytics, and balance technical requirements with customer needs.
-In software, they act as mini-CEOs, accountable for user and business outcomes.
+• Product management has also changed its focus and commitment from delivering features to owning strategies.
+Product managers now define priorities based on business impact and lead cross-functional teams.
+They rely on user data, A/B tests, and behavior analytics and balance technical requirements with customer needs.
+In software, they are mini-CEOs, responsible for user and business results.

-• E-commerce management professionals play key roles in conversion rate optimization, pricing strategy, demand prediction, and platform management, including Amazon and Flipkart.
+• E-commerce management professionals are instrumental in conversion rate optimization, pricing strategy, demand forecasting, and platform management across platforms such as Amazon and Flipkart.
 They have expertise in SEO and GEO for product listings, experience with recommendation engines, familiarity with abandoned cart analysis, and logistics.
-Such positions require high proficiency in digital selling and revenue analysis.
+These jobs demand a great level of skill in digital selling and revenue analysis.

 • Growth marketing brings these trends together.
-Growth marketers handle the entire customer journey, from first contact to customer loyalty.
+Growth marketers are responsible for handling the entire customer journey, from first contact to customer loyalty.
 They measure funnel metrics, find what drives growth, and expand what works.
 Unlike traditional marketers, they are responsible for real revenue.

 These jobs require a mix of different skills and need people who can analyze data, think in systems, work with different teams, and make decisions even when things are unclear.